 Meanwhile, Chris Vogelzang - ex-ABN banker - is to be its new executive with the unenviable task of restoring trust.
 He told Reuters, "Of course the most important challenge is now to regain the trust, so people at dinner parties or when having drinks at a pub can say with pride that they work for Danske Bank."

 "I think I bring a lot of energy and a lot of ambition in what I do.
 I set the bar high.
 I also empower people, I'm a good communicator, and I think I understand banking.
 I've seen a lot."

-Companies House gets overhaul, finally
+Companies House gets an overhaul, finally

 Perhaps sensing blood, the UK Government has announced an overhaul of the Company House regime, the biggest in 170 years.
-The reforms will increase traceability of company ownership and protect business owners from fraud.
+The reforms will increase the traceability of company ownership and protect business owners from fraud.

 There is overwhelming evidence from anti-corruption campaigners (such as Transparency International) that UK-registered companies are one of the 'favoured vehicles' used by criminals to launder funds and hide illicit wealth.
-Out of 52 recent corruption cases, 766 UK firms were involved laundering around £80 billion.
+Out of 52 recent corruption cases, 766 UK firms were involved in laundering around £80 billion.
 Indeed, the Danske Bank scandal (see above) was also facilitated by UK company structures.
-Weaknesses in the UK register of some 4m companies aren't new.
+Weaknesses in the UK register of some 4m companies are nothing new.

 However, new research by Global Witness found:

 - Over 300,000 companies say they have no beneficial owner